Pakshe: Plot

-The next morning he goes to the Secretariat and takes a week's leave from work and stays at a beach resort for a few days of relaxation and peace of mind, where he finds an amusing middle aged man, named Eenashu (Innocent), who has a happy outlook to life and says he keeps himself young and sprightly through liquor and women.
+The next morning he goes to the Secretariat and takes a week's leave from work and stays at a beach resort for a few days of relaxation and peace of mind, where he finds an amusing middle aged man, named Eenashu, who has a happy outlook to life and says he keeps himself young and sprightly through liquor and women.
 A friendship develops between them, which makes Balan forget his miseries for a while.
 Later, one day, Shivadasa Menon calls him and tells him that Vikraman has begun his movements for Joint Divorce Petition.
 The next day, Shivadasan goes to the resort where Balan was staying to make him sign the petition since, Vikraman had forced him to do so.

 One evening at the resort, he is shocked and surprised to know that Nandini is staying at the neighbouring cottage.
 He also learns that she is now an internationally acclaimed writer, and that she is still single, not having married anyone.
 After the initial hesitant moments, they gradually share their life stories, and gradually the old balettan-nandinikutty bond of yesteryear is revived.
 Due to Eanashu's influence on him, he has also slowly erased Raji from his mind.

 Slowly the old romance is revived between them, and both decide to live together thereafter, but fatefully, on the day they are about to leave the resort, Rajeswari, his wife and their children turn up.
 In his absence, she has realised her mistakes and asks for him to forgive her and accept her and the children back into his life.
 Nandini, coming to know of his, with a heavy heart, realises what is happening and Balan accepts Rajeswari and the children.
 Balan and Nandini suffer the pain of separation for the second time in their life.

-The film ends with Balan set to go back to his new life with Rajeswari and Nandini beginning a new life with memories of her life with Balan.
+The film ends with Balan set to go back to his new life with Rajeswari, while Nandini beginning a new life with memories of her life with Balan.